 The I-SMF informs the SMF that a change of traffic offload may occur.
 Multiple local PSAs may be changed.
 The I-SMF provides:

-- for each local PSA to be added, the DNAI now reachable, and in the case of multi-homing: the new allocated IPv6 prefix @PSA2 and the link-local address;
+- for each local PSA to be added, the DNAI now reachable, and in the case of multi-homing: the new allocated IPv6 prefix @PSA2;

 - for each local PSA no more reachable, the DNAI no more reachable, and in the case of multi-homing, the old IPv6 prefix @PSA0.